-In order to delcare the Music major, you must take MUSC 151 Theory & Practice of Music I no later than the spring semester of your sophomore year and ideally the spring semester of your first year.
+In order to declare the Music major, you must take MUSC 151 Theory & Practice of Music I no later than the spring semester of your sophomore year and ideally the spring semester of your first year.
 Students must declare their Major concentration when they declare the Music major.

 All Music majors must take the same six required courses, in music theory, history, and culture.
 In addition to those core courses, majors must take the courses required for their concentration.
 To plan accurately, pay attention to those courses that have prerequisites.
 Go to Courses & Requirements for further information.
 Because the catalog changes year to year, please note that your major requirements are determined by the catalog of the academic year in which you declare the major.
 This is referred to as your “catalog year.”
 For example, if you declare the major in 2020-2021, that is your catalog year, and the Music major requirements for that academic year's catalog are the requirements you must fulfill in order to graduate.